collective/collective.contentrules.parentchild/README.txt

     object or the nearest parent object of a given type.
   * An action to invoke a particular workflow transition on the nearest parent object of a given type.
+  * An action to query and trigger more actions for each result